juselara1/asyncmake.nvim/README.md

 pip install asyncmake
 ```

 After that, you can use any plugin manager.
-For example, with `plug`:
+For example, with `packer`:

 ```lua
 use {